Antipsychotics and other drug approaches in dementia care

 - How will we know if the drug is working?

 - What side effects might the drug cause and how can they be managed effectively?

 - What is the plan for the person to come off the antipsychotic?

-- When will the use of this drug be reviewed?
+- When will the continued use of this drug be reviewed?

 The GMC helps protect patients and improve UK medical education and practice by supporting students, doctors, educators and healthcare providers.
 It provides guidance on the prescribing of medication, including off-label drugs.

 Medicines and Healthcare products Regulatory Agency (MHRA)

 The MHRA products website provides detailed information on specific drugs, and the ‘Yellow Card’ scheme for reporting side effects.